mohitsquare/DataScience/README.md

 # DataScience

+Please read project report file.
+It has indepth explanation

 We'll be using the "mammographic masses" public dataset from the UCI repository.
 This data contains 961 instances of masses detected in mammograms, and contains the following attributes:
 1. BI-RADS assessment: 1 to 5 (ordinal)
 2. Age: patient's age in years (integer)